← All case studies

 What We Delivered

 A security risk assessment covering 23 risks with SFAIRP justification, and a security requirements report containing 119 individually tracked requirements — each mapped to a security zone, assigned to a responsible discipline, and tracked with named designer responses confirming compliance.
-The quantified blast assessment provided a defensible, documented rationale for proportionate protective design expenditure.
+The quantified threat assessment provided a defensible, documented rationale for proportionate protective design expenditure.

 Why It Matters